 The Dio-helmed Sabbath offered a varied set-list mixing older classics ("War Pigs," "Paranoid," "Sweet Leaf," "N.I.B.," etc.) with new offerings like "Children of the Sea," "Heaven and Hell" and "Die Young."
 They met audiences on a bill that alternately featured support from the French rockers Shakin’ Street and up-and-coming New Wave of British Heavy Metal bands like Girlschool, Samson and Angel Witch.
 Heaven and Hell, the band’s well-received first album with Dio, then followed on April 25 – and it seemed to many that Sabbath had made the right choice in moving on.

-Likewise the thousands of fans who witnessed Black Sabbath as they crisscrossed the U.K. and Europe through to the end of June, before bringing the Heaven and Hell tour stateside, where it enjoyed similar acclaim all the way through November, at which point it was off to Japan and Australia.
+Perhaps most amazing of all, though, is the fact that the lucky fans who attended these historic U.K. shows had to shell out all of ₤4.50 for the honor!
+Thousands of fans saw Black Sabbath as they crisscrossed the U.K. and Europe through to the end of June.
+They then brought the Heaven and Hell tour stateside, where it enjoyed similar acclaim all the way through November.
+After that, Black Sabbath were off to Japan and Australia.

 Trouble was looming for the group, but that was still far off in the distance.
 For now, Black Sabbath’s Dio era had gotten off to an exceptionally positive start.